 I was raised in the western suburbs of Sydney, in a modest home of few conveniences, where I lived with my mother and older brother.
 Life was tough, and it became tougher when my mother’s health collapsed.
 Without the support of the relatives and neighbours who rallied to help, I would not have become the woman I am today.

-I have always been a storyteller, or more precisely a raconteur: a person who tells anecdotes in a skilful and amusing way.
-I believe that humour is an important survival mechanism and a powerful tool in holding our emotions in check.
-My blog, The Reluctant Retiree by Garrulous Gwendoline: Stories from a Baby Boomer Surviving Retirement is an example of that ethos.
+I have always been a storyteller, or more precisely a raconteur: a person who tells anecdotes in a skillful and amusing way.
+For me, humour is an important survival tool.

 I always promised myself that one day I would take the time to write down all my funny stories and anecdotes.